acentswap/docs2-wiki/products/pancakeswap-mini-program/how-to-use-pancakeswap-mini-program.md

 ![](https://lh4.googleusercontent.com/u53X1V\_F7qDrLx9xLZBUUCUXKBUFhQbadVxK3RW1B6pgoKsabgFtDFYprE\_qxUtn6NTxx4j1Olls6VdutFX8f8142DQK5pn4xybTyipRZL07KOhtB\_py-9eI1Kyq2XiuWBHxrV48xp\_Fc4DuNZPDKn4)

 ## Important!
-Make Sure there are some BNB in the DeFi Wallet
+Make Sure there are some ACE in the DeFi Wallet

-It is very important to note that assets that have transferred from spot wallet to the DeFi wallet are now out of the Binance centralized, custodial system, hence, all transactions such as transfer, swap, staking would require BNB for the gas fees to complete the transactions on BNB Smart Chain.
-Without BNB in your DeFi Wallet, none of the functions in the Mini-Programs would work, so be sure to have some BNB in your DeFi Wallet!
+It is very important to note that assets that have transferred from spot wallet to the DeFi wallet are now out of the Binance centralized, custodial system, hence, all transactions such as transfer, swap, staking would require ACE for the gas fees to complete the transactions on Acent Mainnet.
+Without ACE in your DeFi Wallet, none of the functions in the Mini-Programs would work, so be sure to have some ACE in your DeFi Wallet!

-Once you have set up the wallet with assets in it – most importantly BNB, you’re good to try out the AcentSwap Mini-Program!
+Once you have set up the wallet with assets in it – most importantly ACE, you’re good to try out the AcentSwap Mini-Program!

 ## Other Entrances to the Mini-Program